aidenfoxx/lite-scroll/README.md

 // Will scroll the defined coordinates (px, px, ms, cssTimingDefinition, function) scroll.scrollTo(x, y, speed, easing, callback)

-// Will snap to a child element of the scroller based on the dom index (int, function) scroll.snapTo(domIndex, callback)
+// Will snap to a child element of the scroller based on the dom index (int, ms, cssTimingDefinition, function) scroll.snapTo(domIndex, speed, easing, callback)

-// Will snap to the nearest child element of the scroller (function) scroll.snapToNearest(callback)
+// Will snap to the nearest child element of the scroller (ms, cssTimingDefinition, function) scroll.snapToNearest(speed, easing, callback)
 ````

 ## Custom Events